acmoles/portfolio/portfolio/projects/ecosia.md

 </Content-FreeSection>

 </template>
-</Content-ModalLink> and migrated 91% of users.
+</Content-ModalLink> and migrated 91% of users in the face of considerable technical challenges.
 </p>

 <p>